Devised Performance/Physical Theatre

 • The modern workplace is characterized by collaboration, teamwork, improvisation, innovation and creativity.
 Effective leadership requires astute levels of emotional intelligence.
 Devised Performance students cultivate these skills as they shift from leader to follower, learning to integrate multiple initiatives, think on their feet, structure ideas, tactfully articulate feedback and respectfully disagree.
 These skills increase marketability and employment opportunities across a spectrum of entertainment and non-entertainment industries.

-• Our training supports an industry-wide call for more female diverse directors, writers, producers, actors, choreographers and artistic directors.
+• Our training supports an industry-wide call for more diverse directors, writers, producers, actors, choreographers and artistic directors.

 • The highly collaborative nature of devised work creates a strong sense of community, comradery and friendship amongst practitioners across disciplines that will sustain them professionally beyond CSUF.